Cruciate ligament rupture in dog

 Just as important as the correct surgical technique is adequate aftercare in the form of physiotherapy and pain management.

-These factors favor a degenerative cruciate ligament tear in dogs:
+These factors increase the likelihood of a degenerative cruciate ligament rupture in dogs:

-✓ O verloading - If the knee joints are loaded unevenly or incorrectly due to too little, too much or the wrong movement, small cruciate ligament tears can gradually develop.
+overload – If the knee joints are subjected to uneven or incorrect stress due to too little, too much, or incorrect movement, small cruciate ligament tears can gradually develop.

-Pre-existing conditions: Inflammation of the knee joint or congenital dislocation of thepatella (patellar luxation) may increase the risk of cruciate ligament rupture in dogs.
+Pre-existing conditions: Inflammation of the knee joint or a congenital dislocation of the kneecap (Patellar luxation) can increase the risk of cruciate ligament rupture in dogs.

-However, there is also a ✓ hereditary component in cruciate ligament tears:
+However, there is also a ✓ Hereditary component in case of cruciate ligament tears:

-A steep position of the lower leg (tibial plateaus).
-In dogs with a very steep joint surface of the lower leg, the loads on the anterior cruciate ligament are significantly higher.
-This causes the lower leg to be pushed forward with each step and puts stress on the anterior cruciate ligament.
-This predisposition to a steep position of the lower leg is hereditary.
+A steep angle of the lower leg (tibial plateau).
+In dogs with a very steeply angled tibial plateau, the stress on the anterior cruciate ligament is significantly higher.
+With each step, the lower leg is pushed forward, putting additional strain on the ligament.
+This predisposition to a steep tibial angle is hereditary.

 Cruciate ligament rupture in dog